Day 1, Arrival and transfer from Porto airport

 Hotel – Ipanema Park Hotel or Pestana Heritage (included in “premium” option)

-After breakfast, transfer from your hotel to the Porto Cathedral from where you’ll begin your pilgrimage to Santiago de Compostela, cycling the Camino.
-In Sé Cathedral, you can enter and pick-up your pilgrim passport, that you can ask to be stamped in several hotels and restaurants as you go through the Camino.
-From Sé, you’ll start your adventure through the city, descending Sé Velha and Mouzinho da Silveira street, to Porto’s riverside, riding the cycle paths alongside the Douro river, untill you get to Leça da Palmeira (option to start in Leça da Palmeira, shortening the day’s stage to 52 km).
+After breakfast, you’ll start your adventure through the city of Porto cycling from your hotel, descending Sé Velha and Mouzinho da Silveira street, to Porto’s riverside, riding the cycle paths alongside the Douro river, untill you get to Leça da Palmeira.
 From here on, you’ll start following the yellow arrow’s by Portugal’s coastline, towards the north.
 From Leça da Palmeira, the Camino will be a mix of cycle paths, paved roads and walkways all the way until you reach the historical city of “Vila do Conde” and the beach resort plus fishermen’s town of “Póvoa do Varzim” – both of which are good options for lunch.
 After “Póvoa do Varzim”, keep riding through the small fishermen’s villages until you reach Fão, where you’ll turn left, towards the ocean once more and the pinetree forested area of Ofir, staying for the night in Axis Ofir hotel or Hotel Parque do Rio ( included in the "premium" option)

 Hotel – Axis Ofir Hotel or Hotel parque do Rio (included in “premium” option)